US Flag - fm USfamily.net

 6. Egyptian Navy by John Booher

 In 1988, a $22.7 million contract was awarded to PARAMAX for the Egyptian Navy Fire Control system (ENFCS).
-A 63 member Electronic Systems ENFCS Team was responsible for developing, testing, integration and delivery of four systems for the Egyptian Navy Romeo, diesel-powered attack submarines.
+A 63 member Electronic Systems ENFCS Team was responsible for developing, testing, integration, and delivery of four systems for the Egyptian Navy Romeo, diesel-powered attack submarines.
 The Romeo was originally designed in the 1950s by the former Soviet Union and subsequently built for Egypt by the Peoples Republic of China.
 The role of PARAMAX was modernize its fire control/antisubmarine warfare capabilities.
 At that time, the state-of-the-art onboard combat control system integrated information from nine sensor subsystems and presented the coordinated track environment to two operator consoles.
 The system then sent firing data to eight weapon tubes, and allowed the operator to assign weapon presets to three different weapon types, and control up to eight weapons simultaneously from the consoles.

 ENFCS was much more than a simple fire control system.
 It included all aspects of combat data systems for surface, shallow water, and sub-surface applications.
 It was an important first step toward the future Open Architecture Combat Control Systems based on modular design of hardware, software, and firmware with considerable spin-off potential.